 - Entry-level physical therapy degree

-- Hold or be eligible for California Physical Therapy Licensure - no later than end of Q3 in the year prior to start of residency
+- Hold or be eligible for California Physical Therapy licensure no later than end of August in the year prior to start of residency

-- GAMC employment prior to start of residency - no later than end of Q3 in the year prior to start of residency
+- GAMC employment prior to start of residency no later than end of August in the year prior to start of residency

 Applications will be evaluated based on, but not limited to, the following criteria:

-- Clinical experience in outpatient orthopedics physical therapy
+- Clinical experience in outpatient orthopedic physical therapy.

-To apply for the 2016 residency year, all completed materials must be received via RF-PTCAS
+To apply for the upcoming residency year, please visit RF-PTCAS

 Kirk R. Bentzen, PT, DPT, MBA